 Depending on the cause will depend on what natural remedies to use.
 Arnica gel or ointment helps to ease muscle pain and soreness with its anti-inflammatory properties.
 Using the herbs Ginger, Turmeric, and Boswelia can also help as well as using a natural herbal pain relief spray to reduce the pain.

-Best Stretches for Lower Back Pain - Dr. Berg
+VIDEO: Best Stretches for Lower Back Pain - Dr. Berg